 For more information on equipment requirements, please contact Student Support.

-Our training is open and responsive to all people irrespective of age, gender, cultural or ethnic background, disability, sexuality, unemployment, imprisonment or remote location.
+Our training is open and responsive to all people irrespective of gender, cultural or ethnic background, disability, sexuality, unemployment, imprisonment or remote location.
+For legal reasons persons under the age of 16 are not eligible to enrol in this course.

 When considering enrolling in any training, it is important that you understand your status within each of the available enrolment types.